idia640/labs/lab2a-reading-scientific-papers.md

 Sometimes the central research question is not stated as a question but as a finding.
 That's okay.

-I often skip straight to the **conclusion** after the abstract to see if it lines up or something illuminating is mentione.
+I often skip straight to the **conclusion** after the abstract to see if it lines up or something illuminating is mentioned.

 ### 2. Hypothesis